viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-monitoring.md

 ### Filters

-- Will only filter the data shown in the 2 charts, scalable from 1 hour to 30 days
+- Will only filter the data shown in the two charts, scalable from 1 hour to 30 days
 - Can view data by individual cache nodes or the average of all your active MCC nodes.

 ### Outbound traffic